OldJobobo/CSIFEngine/README.md

 # Why are you making CSIFEngine?

-Formost this is a learning exercise to help be better understand OOP concepts and how they are applied in C#.
+Formost this is a learning exercise to help me better understand OOP concepts and how they are applied in C#.
 Also, I grew up in the 80's playing many Text Adventures and I've dabbled at trying to code them off and on over the years so in a way this is both nostalgia and the fullfillment of a childhood dream for me.
 I also think that this would serve as a great learning tool for those wanting to learn to code in C#.